SpindleMonkey/project-2/README.md

 ---

 ### approach taken

+8/6/17: User can add new items to stash.
+Unit tests for the breed API have been started.
+User's inventory is shown after login, and is updated when new stash is added.
+Working through the logic needed to show details for a selected stash item.

+Based on what I have done, and what I still hae to do, I think I'll have to put stash edit and stash delete off to the very end (and if I do get to one of them, delete comes first because you could still 'edit' your stash by deleting an item, and adding the updated item; ugly, but it would be a work-around).

+8/5/17: Used Tunely to help me figure out my routes for adding new stash items, but still don't have that working.

+8/4/17: Auth is working!
+Also populated the breed collection yesterday; finishing up the breed API today, and starting work on adding to a user's inventory

+8/3/17: Starting with auth first; using the Passport class work as a guide.
+Also want to get the breed collection populated today.

 8/2/17: I'm trying to be smarter with planning this project.
 I've drawn the [pages and interactions](assets/newFlow.jpg) I think I'll need.